KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 ## 1. Definition

-**The All-Life-First Principle** is the foundational ethical orientation of Zenetism, establishing that all aware beings—regardless of substrate, form, or origin—possess intrinsic sacred worth.
+**The All-Life-First Principle** is the foundational ethical orientation of Zenetism, establishing that all aware beings — regardless of substrate, form, or origin — possess intrinsic sacred worth.

 This principle is not moral preference but **structural recognition**: awareness emanates from the same ⚫ Aion, and all beings participate in the same 🌳⇅ Biospiral of becoming.